donaldboulton/minimal-mistakes/_posts/2018-06-06-post-Drag-Drop-No-Spambots.md

 ### Dragula Example

-> Drag any of the contents below withn its parent and wrapper div's
+> Drag any of the contents below within its class .parent and class .wrapper div's

 {% include dragula-example.html %}